mbitirini/savings-calculator-api/README.md

 ### Testing

 I have implemented unit testing (`savings.service.spec.ts`) for the services covering various scenarios, including edge cases (min/max inputs etc).
-Additionally, an end-to-end test (`savings.e2e-spec.ts`) has been included to ensure that the validators used in DTO work as expected.
+Certainly!
+Here's a more concise version:

+Included an end-to-end test (`savings.e2e-spec.ts`) to ensure proper enforcement of min/max values through DTO validators and GraphQL functionalities coverage, verifying that input type mismatches result in appropriate error messages.
+While this test covers some key cases, it is not exhaustively cover all possible scenarios, just did it for a quick check for now.
+In a real life application this would be handled in detail :)

 In order to run these tests: